Free Independence and Unitary Design from Random Matrix Product Unitaries: Random Matrix Product Unitaries

 For non-local operators, the asymptotic expression for the RMPU average OTOC need not agree with the global Haar value, even at leading order.
-For simplicity, let us show how the discrepancy can be seen already in the $n = 2$ layer case.
-Taking $A$ and $B$ to have support on each spin, one has
+For simplicity, let us show how the discrepancy can be seen already in the $n = 2$ layer case for tensor product observables, $A \equiv A \otimes \cdots \otimes A$ and $B\equiv B\otimes \cdots \otimes B$.
+In this case, we find that

 Although the summation exhibits the structure of a non-crossing multichain, it cannot be simplified as in Eq.~\eqref{eq:multi2}, due to the separate dependence on the moments $\braket{A}_{\pi_2}$ and $\braket{B}_{\sigma_2^{-1} \gamma}$.
-In contrast, the global Haar average OTOC for these observables takes the form

-We therefore find an $\mathcal{O}(1)$ discrepancy between the Haar and RMPU cases, justifying the final result for the OTOCs as depicted in the first row of Table~\ref{tab:example}.
+We therefore find an $\mathcal{O}(1)$ discrepancy compared to the Haar case [Eq.~\eqref{eq:loOTOC}], justifying the final result for the OTOCs as depicted in the first row of Table~\ref{tab:example}.
 This argument directly generalizes to arbitrary non-local operators and $n$ layers.